Vivek-736/College-Pulse/README.md

 ---

-Made with ❤️ by the Vivek
+Made with ❤️ by the Team Ardent Visionaries